-Inputs Climate Change Scenarios Rainfall Weighted average of the 4 nearest grid cells PET Weighted average of the 4 nearest grid cells Land Use Change Land Use Land use determines the canopy capacity w_c (mm) via a look-up table Outputs None
+Туре Model Component Data Passed Comments Inputs Climate Change Scenarios Rainfall Weighted average of the 4 nearest grid cells PET Weighted average of the 4 nearest grid cells Land Use Change Land Use Land use determines the canopy capacity $w{cm}$ (mm) via a look-up table Outputs None

-7 Waikato Region Dynamic Economy-Environment Model (WRDEEM) - Market Economics and Massey University
+7 Waikato region Economic Futures Model (EFM) - Market Economics

-1. Name Waikato Region Dynamic Environment-Economy Model (WRDEEM) 2.
-Organisation Market Economics and Massey University 3.
+1. Name Waikato region Economic Futures Model (EFM) 2.
+Organisation Market Economics 3.
 Contact Garry McDonald 4.
 Spatial Resolution Region 5.
 Temporal Resolution Annual 6.
-Input Data Population (# persons by age, sex) International Exports (\$2007million NZD, time series) Inter-regional Exports (\$2007million NZD, time series) Gross Fixed Capital Formation (\$2007million NZD, time series) Change in Inventory (\$2007million NZD, time series) Land-Use Productivity Index (unitless) Labour Force Productivity Rates (%, time series) 7.
+Input Data Population (# persons by age, sex) International Exports (\$2007mil NZD, time series) Inter-regional Exports (\$2007mil NZD, time series) Gross Fixed Capital Formation (\$2007mil NZD, time series) Change in Inventory (\$2007milNZD, time series) Land-Use Productivity Index (unit less) Multi-factor Productivity Rates (%, time series) 7.
 Internal Data Leontief Input-Output Matrix Coefficients Ghosh Supply Input-Output Matrix Coefficients Age-Cohort Consumption Coefficients 8.
-Output Data Final Output for approximately 50 Economic Industries (\$2007million NZD) Gross Regional Product (\$2007million NZD) Land Demanded by Economic Industry (hectares) Labour Force Participation (%) Employment (# of jobs) Unemployment (%) Resource Inputs (units vary) Residual Outputs (units vary) Energy Demands (Gigajoules)
+Output Data Final Output for approximately 50 Economic Industries (\$2007mil NZD) Gross Regional Product (\$2007mil NZD) Land Demanded by Economic Industry (hectares) Multi-factor productivity (%) Employment (# of jobs) Unemployment (%) Resource Inputs (units vary) Residual Outputs (units vary) Energy Demands (Gigajoules)

-The section describes the structure of the Waikato Region Dynamic Environment-Economy Model (WRDEEM), followed by a detailed mathematical description of WRDEEM's modules.
-Appendix A is an index relating: (1) industry notations to their associated approximately 50 industry definitions; (2) the land-use category notations to their full descriptions; (3) the socio-economic reporting variable notations to their full names; (4) the employment reporting variable notations to their full names; and (5) the environmental reporting variable notations to their full names.
-Appendix B describes the method used to translate outputs provided by the WRDEEM model at the Australia-New Zealand Standard Industrial Code (ANZSIC) approximately 50-class level to the 25 land-use classes used within the Land Use Change model.
+The section describes the structure of the Waikato region Economic Futures Model (EFM), followed by a detailed mathematical description of the Waikato region EFM's modules.
+Appendix A is an index relating: (1) industry notations to their associated approximately 50 industry definitions; (2) the land-use category notations to their full descriptions; (3) the socioeconomic reporting variable notations to their full names; (4) the employment reporting variable notations to their full names; and (5) the environmental reporting variable notations to their full names.
+Appendix B describes the method used to translate outputs provided by the Waikato region EFM at the Australia-New Zealand Standard Industrial Code (ANZSIC) approximately 50-class level to the 25 land-use classes used within the Land Use Change model.

-WRDEEM is based primarily on an analysis of economic activities within the Waikato region, with all economic activities categorised into one of industry types (refer to Appendix A).
+The Waikato region EFM is based primarily on an analysis of economic activities within the Waikato region, with all economic activities categorised into one of industry types (refer to Appendix A).
 The economic system is also conceptualised as open, in the sense that account is taken of international and inter-regional imports and exports.
-Finally, WRDEEM runs over a period of 43 years, beginning with a base year of 2007 and ending in 2050.
-Note, however, that the economic model in WISE has been extrapolated to begin in 2006.
+Finally, the Waikato region EFM runs over a period of 48 years, beginning with a base year of 2013 and ending in 2061.

-Figure 11 depicts the causal structure of the WRDEEM model.
+Figure 11 depicts the causal structure of the Waikato region EFM model.
 This is followed below by a detailed commentary on the model structure.
-As a starting point, it can be noted that WRDEEM is composed of two economic modules, one relating to 'economic demand' the other to 'economic supply'.
+As a starting point, it can be noted that the

+Waikato region EFM is composed of two economic modules, one relating to 'economic demand' the other to 'economic supply'.
 The demand and supply modules are not, however, directly connected.
 The Demand-Side module provides estimates of land demand by economic industry that then feed into the Land Use Change model.
 Subsequently, the outputs of the Land Use Change model act as an input to the Supply-Side module.

-Figure 11 WRDEEM system structure.
+Figure 10 The Waikato region EFM system structure.

-The purpose of the two WRDEEM economic modules is to estimate future economic outputs for each of the economic industries within the Waikato region.
+The purpose of the two Waikato region EFM economic modules is to estimate future economic outputs for each of the economic industries within the Waikato region.
 Once estimates of economic output are obtained, they are translated into socio-economic and environmental reporting variables.

-7.3.1 Demand-Side Module
+7.3.1 Demand-side module